 - What organizational goals have been met or surpassed?

 Share the triumphs of volunteers and clients alike.
 Keep in mind that people tend to respond more to specific, concrete examples rather than generalizations.
 The volunteers who have served longest with your organization most likely have a treasure trove of personal stories that illustrate why they support your mission and what impact they have personally made.
-Use your website, blog, newsletters and social media accounts to spread these stories.
+Use your website, blog, newsletters and social media accounts to spread these volunteer impact stories.

 - Invite volunteers to write guest blogs or testimonials that share their stories